metalagman/yii-fullcalendar/README.md

-﻿# FullCalendar component for Yii 1.x
+﻿# Yii extension for the Arshaw's FullCalendar jQuery plugin

 By Alexey Samoylov (<alexey.samoylov@gmail.com>).